edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/empycustom.rst

     custom-lib          : Custom python library where the function will be found
                           flags: readable, writable
                           String.
 Default: null
+    events              : JSON string containing events to be passed to the custom library, updated, and added to the emcustom meta
+                          flags: readable, writable
     in-place            : Process buffer in place or not Boolean.
 Default: false
     last-meta           : Last Meta available to read